PReichetanz/my-first-website/README.md

-# This is my Website
+# Just a stupid one this time

 Example Repository for Git Advanced Session